chrisruffalo/taverna/README.md

 phone calls out of hours if some remote host changes their certificates and it won't help debug the trust issues in the face of esoteric or meaningless error messages.

-How many of us are tired of "PKIX path building to target" errors?
-Even if the error is understood sometimes the details are of exactly why are not obvious.
+The "PKIX path building to target" is the "PC LOAD LETTER" error of the HTTPS age.
+Even when the error is understood sometimes the details are of exactly why are not obvious.
 That error, and similar errors, only let you know that _something_ is wrong or missing in your trust material and `taverna` is here to help figure out specifically _what_ is wrong.

-Yes, there are tools and commands that could do these things individually but they have to be chained together.
-The intent of `taverna` is to put all of those things under one roof, so to speak, and allow developers/deployers/maintainers to create "tailored trust" packages for applications.
+The intent of `taverna` is to put the necessary set of features to diagnose and fix these issues under one roof.
+Having access to the feature set of `taverna` allows developers/deployers/maintainers to create "tailored trust" packages for applications.

 ## Goals
 Taverna is designed to take a list of domains and a set of trust material and ensure that, based on that trust,